Karthik150502-2/resizify-images/README.md

 OR

-### Cloning the development environment already existing project from Gadget.
-PS:
+### Cloning the development environment of an already existing project from Gadget.

 > [!WARNING]
 > Avoid cloning from production environment.